codemannnnnn/mtp-analytics-backend/README.md

 #### Starting Info

-Starting the datbase and pgadmin
+Starting the database and pgadmin

 - docker-compose up -d